-The focus of the Group is on applied research, particularly though not exclusively in the area of consumer price indices.
+The focus of the Group is on applied research, particularly in the area of consumer price indices.
 The Group examines advantages and disadvantages of various concepts, methods and procedures in the context of realistic operational environments, supported by concrete examples whenever possible.
 Participants are specialists and practitioners who work for, or are advisers to, statistical agencies in different countries or international organizations.
 The Group meets about every 2 years.

 Site maintained on behalf of the Ottawa Group by the Australian Bureau of Statistics.

 This page last updated 3 December 2020